 Best time to visit

-The best time to view wildlife in Kilimanjaro is during the dry season of June-October.
-If you want to visit the region as part of a Tanzania safari, travelling in June/July will allow you to witness the great Wildebeest migration from Serengeti.For the chance to see the most beautiful scenery, as well as the cheapest prices, the low season of January to February can be a great time for a Kilimanjaro safari.
+Jun-Oct: The best time to view wildlife in Kilimanjaro.
+If you want to visit the region as part of a Tanzania safari holiday, travelling in June/July will allow you to witness the great Wildebeest migration from Serengeti.For the chance to see the most beautiful scenery, as well as the cheapest prices, the low season of January to February can be a great time for a Kilimanjaro safari.
 Many animals are born during these months, so it can be a great time to see predators in action.